Wait what? 10 things? This must be a joke, right?

 The MOD have reason to believe every single British Organisation is a potential target and this means we all need to be ready to protect our systems and networks from hacktivists.

 10. Being Aligned To The Only Government-Backed UK Standard

 Cyber Essentials Basic and Cyber Essentials Plus are the only standards that are Government-backed and help your organisation with cyber protection.

 You want to show your clients that you care about your data, what better way than being aligned with the only Government-backed standards?

 11. Bonus Benefit!

 Cyber Essentials certification automatically gives you free Cyber Liability Insurance if:

-- Your organisations has a turnover under £20 million
+- Your organisation has a turnover of under £20 million

 - You're certifying with an IASME certification body